 - International prestige–

 - Sir Nicholas Bratza ‘IHRAR Call for evidence’ (PALG submission p.17

 Conclusion: Magna Carta 1215

 Originally published here: https://abirking.com/a-critical-evaluation-the-case-for-and-against-replacing-the-human-rights-act-1998-with-a-codified-british-bill-of-rights-mds-law-opinion-blog%EF%BF%BC/?fbclid=IwAR1FwdYXCuTI8JYlgg_HnHmKgUtM6O_at_QxC0zCD_Yg9MpLE_zGCk0rqqE with the title: A CRITICAL EVALUATION- THE CASE FOR AND AGAINST REPLACING THE HUMAN RIGHTS ACT 1998 WITH A CODIFIED BRITISH BILL OF RIGHTS- “Mds Law Opinion”

-Md is Chair for Centre in the North East.
-He studies law through the Sanctuary Scholarship at Northumbria University and is an asylum seeker.
+Md studies law through the Sanctuary Scholarship at Northumbria University and is an asylum seeker.
 He has been nominated for an Amnesty International award, volunteered for 5 organisations despite not being allowed to work and started his own food bank in Newcastle.
 He is also a campaigner on the rights of asylum seekers and his judicial review against the Home Office changed the rules on asylum seekers right to study in the UK.